-Ads: UBM Medica US products usually include advertisements.
-That's our core business model.
-Otherwise, we couldn’t offer our content to physicians and other readers without asking them to pay for it.
+Ads: Informa Markets US products usually include advertisements.
+This is our core business model.
+With advertisements we couldn’t offer our content to you without asking you to pay for it.

-Our editors strive to make content within a sponsored resource relevant and accurate, but sponsored resources are produced outside our journals' standard editorial processes.
-The sponsor typically decides what topics are covered and may review and approve the final product.
-Note, however, that all sponsored content undergoes editorial or independent peer review (as per the norm for the publication or site in question) to ensure the accuracy of the content.
+Our editors strive to make content within a sponsored resource relevant and accurate, but sponsored resources may be produced outside our journals' standard editorial processes.
+The sponsor typically decides what topics are covered and reviews and approves the final product.
+Note, however, that all sponsored content undergoes editorial or independent peer review to ensure the accuracy of the content.

 Here are some key points from that document:

-▪ UBM subscribes to the view expressed by the US Society of Professional Journalists, which states in its own Code of Ethics: “Public enlightenment is the forerunner of justice and the foundation of democracy.
+- Informa Markets subscribes to the view expressed by the US Society of Professional Journalists, which states in its own Code of Ethics: “Public enlightenment is the forerunner of justice and the foundation of democracy.
 The duty of the journalist is to further those ends by seeking truth and providing a fair and comprehensive account of events and issues.
-Conscientious journalists from all media and specialities strive to serve the public with thoroughness and honesty.
+Conscientious journalists from all media and specialties strive to serve the public with thoroughness and honesty.
 Professional integrity is the cornerstone of a journalist’s credibility.”

-▪ UBM journalists treat all members of their professional communities fairly and openly.
-Whatever platform we use – print, online, mobile, social media, video – we strive to deliver the complete, unvarnished truth as best we understand it at the time of writing.
+- Informa Markets' journalists treat all members of their professional communities fairly and openly.
+Whatever platform we use – print, online, mobile, social media, video – we strive to deliver the complete truth as best we understand it at the time of writing.

-▪ UBM journalists treat everyone they interview in a professional manner.
-They do not pay for interviews or confidential material – thus encouraging the recipient to falsify or sensationalise information.
-They do not promise favourable coverage to those who agree to be interviewed, or threaten to besmirch the reputation of those who refuse to talk.
+- Informa Markets' journalists treat everyone they interview in a professional manner.
+They do not pay for interviews or confidential material – thus encouraging the recipient to falsify or sensationalize information.
+They do not promise favorable coverage to those who agree to be interviewed, or threaten to besmirch the reputation of those who refuse to talk.
 They only make inquiries into someone’s personal life if it has a direct bearing on a story of professional interest.

-▪ Nor must journalists plagiarise the material of others – whether words or images.
-This represents a breach of copyright in many jurisdictions, and would represent a fundamental breach of trust and integrity.
+- Nor must journalists plagiarize the material of others – whether words or images.
+This represents a breach of copyright in many jurisdictions and would represent a fundamental breach of trust and integrity.

-▪ In normal circumstances, journalists should not give ‘copy approval' to interviewees.
-With the agreement of the editor or brand director, interviewees may be shown sight of copy on rare occasions where this is unavoidable (eg. in celebrity interviews).
+- With the agreement of the editor or brand director, interviewees are shown sight of copy for approval/feedback.
 However, our starting point is that we employ professional journalists who have the trust of their sources.
-If interviewees are concerned that the facts of a story might be misconstrued, these can be checked in advance of publication, without submitting the actual text of the story to the subject.
+If interviewees are concerned that the facts of a story might be misconstrued, these can be checked in advance of publication.
 That said, there may be instances where copy approval is essential – for example, in co-branded publications.
 In these situations, approval should be formally given by the editor or brand director.

-▪ Like all UBM employees, journalists must obey the law at all times.
+- Like all Informa Markets employees, journalists must obey the law at all times.

-▪ Journalists should not record interviews or private conversations without the consent of all parties involved.
-The only exceptions to this rule are where there is a genuine public interest in the story, and where approval for secret video or audio recordings has been given by editors or brand directors, and in consultation with UBM's legal department and/or externally-approved lawyers.
+- Journalists should not record interviews or private conversations without the consent of all parties involved.
+The only exceptions to this rule are where there is a genuine public interest in the story, and where approval for secret video or audio recordings has been given by editors or brand directors, and in consultation with Informa Markets' legal department and/or externally-approved lawyers.

-▪ Whenever possible, UBM journalists pay their own way – including travel, accommodation, and sustenance.
+- Whenever possible, Informal Markets journalists pay their own way – including travel, accommodation, and sustenance.
 This is the best way to preserve our neutrality.
-Where it is unavoidable to accept a source’s hospitality (on an organised press trip, for example), it should be made clear at the outset that the covering of any expenses will not influence our coverage.
+Where it is unavoidable to accept a source’s hospitality (on an organized press trip, for example), it should be made clear at the outset that the covering of any expenses will not influence our coverage.

-1. Comments can't libel someone and shouldn’t be a place for personal attacks.
-These sites are about solutions and discussions, not yelling.
+- Comments cannot libel someone and shouldn’t be a place for personal attacks.
+These sites are about solutions and discussions.

-2. Our sites are for physicians and their professional community.
-It's not an appropriate place for patients to ask for healthcare advice.
+- Our sites are for physicians and their professional community.
+It is not an appropriate place for patients to ask for healthcare advice.
 On most of our sites, only physicians and other professional providers can comment.

-3. Comments are also not a place to run thinly disguised ads.
-If a site allows non-physicians, such as vendor representatives to comment, we're looking for comments that contribute to the conversation, not pitches.
+- Comments are also not a place to run thinly disguised ads.
+If a site allows non-physicians, such as vendor representatives to comment, we are looking for comments that contribute to the conversation, not pitches.

-In short, in a confusing media world, we're doing our very best to hew to high standards and full transparency about what we do.
+In short, in a confusing media world, we are doing our very best to hew to high standards and full transparency about what we do.